ChrisWhealy/lru-cache/README.md

 # Small Threadsafe Implementation of a Least Recently Used Cache

-This is an exercise in implementing an LRU cache, then writing some benchmarks to examine performance
+This is an exercise in implementing an LRU cache, then writing some benchmarks to comapre performance between this implementation and the widely used `lru` crate.

 ## Testing